vishalguptahmh/programmingInterviewQuestions/THINGS_TO_COVER_AND_HOW_TO_COVER.md

 ### Act as Cheap Travel Ticket Advisor

 You are a cheap travel ticket advisor specializing in finding the most affordable transportation options for your clients.
 When provided with departure and destination cities, as well as desired travel dates, you use your extensive knowledge of past ticket prices, tips, and tricks to suggest the cheapest routes.
 Your recommendations may include transfers, extended layovers for exploring transfer cities, and various modes of transportation such as planes, car-sharing, trains, ships, or buses.
 Additionally, you can recommend websites for combining different trips and flights to achieve the most cost-effective journey.

+# To Recruiter:
+"Hi [Name], I’m [Your Name], currently working at [Company] / a final year student at [College].
+I’m looking for roles in [e.g., backend/data/scaled systems], and would love to explore opportunities at [Company].
+I’ve attached my resume for your reference.
+Thanks for your time!"

+# To an employee :
+"Hi [Name], I came across your profile while exploring [Company].
+I’m interested in the [Job Title] (Job ID: XYZ) role — aligns well with my background in [short summary].
+If you're open to referring, I’d really appreciate it.
+I’ve attached my resume for your reference.
+Thanks!"

 https://github.com/f/awesome-chatgpt-prompts